 Clomiphene Citrate / Enclomiphene Citrate

-These medications are estrogen blockers which promote the production of both Follicle Stimulating Hormone and Luteinizing Hormone.
+These medications are estrogen blockers that promote the production of both Follicle Stimulating Hormone and Luteinizing Hormone.
 These treatments can both boost Testosterone Levels and restore normal fertility.

 - HIV and Testosterone Deficiency - verywell.com - July 17th, 2016